If, like me, you want to automate processes or you need a quick and easy way to convert multiple PDFs to Excel at once, this is the tutorial for you.

 Open up the Terminal again, press 'Ctrl'+'Z' to exit Python (For Windows, type exit() and hit return).
-Run the following command to install git and clone the PDFTables API from Github:
+Run the following command to clone the PDFTables API from Github:

 pip install git+https://github.com/pdftables/python-pdftables-api.git

-If git is not recognised, download it here (clicking this link will automatically start download).
+If git is not recognised, download it here.
 Then, run the above command again.

 Once the code editor has downloaded, open it up and create a new blank page.
 Copy the following code onto the page: